SyntheticBird45/meta/CHANNELS_CODE_OF_CONDUCT.md

 * Accepting constructive feedback.
 * Accepting responsibility and apologizing to those affected by our mistakes.
 * Respecting each channels intents.
-* Having read: "All I Really Need to Know I Learned in Kindergarten" (ISBN: 978-0-8041-0526-2)

 Examples of unacceptable behavior include::

-* Sexual discussions or Pornography sharing in inappropriate channels.
+* Sexual-related discussions in primary channels or Pornography sharing.
 * Pattern of Trolling and Spamming, at which point it disrupt the channel.
 * Harassing and/or Insulting another member.
 * Doxxing.